ZacharyGeurts/universal_equation/README.md

 ## Limitations
 - High-dimensional simulations (d > 10) may require significant memory due to exponential vertex growth (2^d vertices).
 - Level-of-Detail (LOD) reduction is applied for d > 6 to manage performance, which may reduce precision.
-- Requires a `DimensionalNavigator` for full Vulkan rendering capabilities, which is not included in the provided code.

-## Future Enhancements
-- Integrate with machine learning frameworks for parameter optimization.
-- Add support for dynamic dimension transitions during rendering.
-- Optimize memory usage for ultra-high dimensions using sparse data structures.

 ## Notes
 - The class is designed for researchers and data scientists interested in quantum mechanics, high-dimensional geometry, and computational physics.
 - Debug mode provides detailed logging for diagnostics, but may impact performance in large simulations.
-- For pricing or API access to xAI's services, visit [xAI API](https://x.ai/api).

 This implementation provides a robust, flexible framework for exploring complex physical systems in n-dimensional spaces, with practical applications in both theoretical research and visualization.